 In a larger company, the level of abstraction between feedback from the customer and engineering that sales offers can be valuable.
 It provides a buffer between the harsh realities of customer feedback and the engineering team, who can work on solutions to problems without feeling personally attacked.
 However, as a solo founder, this buffer is just gone, and it can be tough to handle direct criticism of something you've built with your own hands.

 While it's important to take feedback seriously and work to improve your product, it's also important to remember that rejection and criticism are not personal attacks.
 It's okay to take a step back and prioritize your mental health when selling your product.
 Remember that rejection is a normal part of the sales process, and with persistence, you'll find the right fit, whether that's changing your audience or your product!

-I'm Ready to Get Hurt Again (Kinda 😅)
+I'm (Not Quite 😅) Ready to Get Hurt Again

 Taking the entire experience in, I'm so incredibly thankful, proud, and relieved to have brought Optyx to a satisfying conclusion.
 True, this wasn't the multi-mullionaire-making exit I dreamed about as a kid, but I'm genuinely happy with the outcome.
 I built something that helped thousands of photographers, was used millions of times, and valued by someone else enough to put their C-suite through a few months of meetings and sign a decently sized check at the end.

 Before Optyx I felt like every day that I spent working at someone else's company was a day wasted.
 I don't feel that way anymore.
 I absolutely scratched my founder itch and could finally sleep soundly at night without the drive to push "just one more feature."